core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Common Context ## {#ssec-common-context}

 The following sections specify how the Common Context is used and extended compared to {{RFC8613}}.
-All algorithms (AEAD, Group Encryption, Signature, Pairwise Key Agreement) are immutable once the Common Context is established.
 The Common Context may be acquired from the Group Manager (see {{group-manager}}).

 ### AEAD Algorithm ## {#ssec-common-context-aead-alg}